scionproto/scion/doc/protocols/scion-header.rst

 ----------------

 This timestamp represents the precise time at which a packet was sent.
-It is relative to the Timestamp in the first Info Field.
+It is relative to the Timestamp in the first `Info Field`_.
 Together with the (ISD, AS, host) triple of the packet source and the Timestamp in the first Info Field, the Packet Timestamp uniquely identifies a packet.
 Unique packet identifiers are a requirement for